 Medicare pays MAOs a risk-adjusted capitated payment each month for every beneficiary enrolled in the health plan.
 MAOs are to use the capitated payments to pay for all the medically necessary care for the enrolled beneficiary as long as the services are within Medicare’s benefits package.
 There is a concern that this capitated payment model may incentivize MAOs to inappropriately deny claims and prior authorization requests to maximize their profits.

 There are more than 20 million Medicare Advantage subscribers, and so the impact of this report and any ongoing action by the OIG will affect both the revenue cycle management space and provide meat to potential FCA relators.

-- U.S. Supreme Court Will Examine Medicare’s Rulemaking Duties
+II.
+U.S. Supreme Court Will Examine Medicare’s Rulemaking Duties

 Today is the first day of October, the opening day of the new term of the U.S. Supreme Court, which begins with only eight seats occupied.
 Though the date for oral argument has not yet been set, it is worth noting that the Court last week granted the government’s cert petition in Azar v.
 Allina Health Services et al., No. 17-1484.
 The dispute centers on DHHS’s decision to group Medicare Advantage beneficiaries with traditional Medicare beneficiaries when calculating disproportionate share hospital payments.
 Because Medicare Advantage patients tend to have higher incomes, a hospital treating them will get lower reimbursement.